MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 ## Known limitations

 - Currently, SSO only supports OAuth 2.0 token.
 It doesn't support SAML token.
 - SSO in Teams works only with OAuth 2.0 protocol.
-- SSO works only with Azure AD.
-To extend it to other OAuth Identity providers, the flow needs to be implemented.
+- SSO works only with apps that support Azure AD as identity provider.
+For implementing authentication with other OAuth identity providers, the OAuth flow needs to be implemented.
 For more information, please see, [Enable authentication using third-party OAuth provider](auth-flow-tab.md) and [Configure third party OAuth authentication](auth-tab-aad.md).
 - Multiple domains per app is not supported.
 For this, please read about [LOB apps](tab-sso-register-aad.md#before-you-register-with-azure-ad).
 - Tenant admin consent: A simple way of [consenting on behalf of an organization as a tenant admin](/azure/active-directory/develop/v2-permissions-and-consent.md#requesting-consent-for-an-entire-tenant) is by getting [consent from admin](https://login.microsoftonline.com/common/adminconsent?client_id=<AAD_App_ID).